sxg133/jquery-context-menu/README.md

 *	_label_	- The text displayed on the menu for the item.

 *	_action_ - Pointer to the click function for the menu item.
+You may exclude this option if you plan on adding a submenu to the item.

 **Optional**